-As human and animal zoocitizens became accustomed to living in Zoolondopolis a sort of ecopolitical feeling started to emerge.
+As human and animal zoocitizens became accustomed to living in Zoolondopolis an ecopolitical feeling started to emerge.
 To explain by way of an example, a usual scene in Russell Square and Woburn Place was humans harvesting and farming the land, chicken sleeping in trees, cows grazing, ducks sleeping, pigeons and seagulls flying around, dogs and pigs playing and taking Hyperloop trains, and humans, pigs and dogs splashing water in the new Russell Square ponds.
 This way of living and existing had made coanimals living in Bloomsbury feel that they were part of a new multispecies political community (Blattner et al. 2020, 2), and that they were the ecology of the polis in itself (Calarco 2018).
-The transformation of London into Zoolondopolis, and the new zoopractices and infrastructural changes were not only something external to coanimals’ beings, these changes were not only something that had happened out there in the world, they had transformed the very beings of human and non-human animals.
+The transformation of London into Zoolondopolis, and the new zoopractices and infrastructural changes were not only something external to coanimals’ beings, these changes were not only something that had happened out there in the world, they had transformed the very beings of human and nonhuman animals.
 Coanimals and the city as an ecology were becoming in many ways one.
 Earth and coanimals seem to be somehow constituting each other: a Zooterrapolis was emerging.

 At the same time, human zoocitizens had a mixture of feelings.
-While humans were closer than ever to their non-human animal siblings (Robinson 2013), elderly humans had got to forge friendships with coanimals that had been bred in factory farms, laboratories, and zoos.
+While humans were closer than ever to their nonhuman animal siblings (Robinson 2013), humans had got to forge friendships with coanimals that had been bred in factory farms, laboratories, and zoos.
 The weight of their losses, the legacy of extinction and unfathomable suffering that humans had forced animals to experience still felt overwhelming.
-For many humans, and especially the elderly, the moral remainders persisted (Slicer 1991).
+For many humans moral remainders persisted, that is, feelings that haunt and trouble us due to the impossibility of resolving certain moral conflicts (Slicer 1991).
 The memories, feelings, and thinking of these losses blended (Gruen 2015, 3).
 What is more, the newly established English zoodemocracy was far from a utopia, some humans broke the law and continued to dominate and oppress animals through strict training (Wadiwel 2013).
-Others physically harmed animals (Wadiwel 2015).
+Others physically harmed animals, as it had happened before the Animals and Earth Charter (Wadiwel 2015).
 The ancient sexist culture of rape (MacKinnon 2016) had not fully gone, nor had racism (Ko and Ko 2017; Ko 2019) and ableism (Taylor 2017; Jenkins et al. 2020).

-The world was still a grim place: oppressions remained, resources were scarce for all, many human and non-human animals had died and suffered unimaginably over the last decades, and the devastating effects of climate change and industrial farming meant that many places on Earth were uninhabitable for many animal species.
+The world was still a grim place: oppressions remained, resources were scarce for all, many human and nonhuman animals had died and suffered unimaginably over the last decades, and the devastating effects of climate change and industrial farming meant that many places on Earth were uninhabitable for many animal species.
 There was also joy and hope, however.
 The fact that humans and animals are siblings, which had been apparent for centuries in Darwin’s theory of evolution, indigenous ontologies (Robinson 2013, Dunn 2019) and ecofeminist scholarship (Kheel 1985; Plumwood 1993/2002; Haraway 2016) had been at last recognised under the law.
 For the first time, animals had a true say.
-But few were content and self-assured these days (Calarco 2004, 195, Haraway 2008, 295), we humans could not clean our hands any longer (Gruen 2014a, 133).
+But few were content and self-assured these days (Calarco 2004, 195, Gruen 2014, 133; Haraway 2008, 295).
 Many people had learnt that disavowal was one of the worst ethico-political mistakes they could commit (Kim 2015, 20).
-Humans remembered with animals.
 With a mixture of hope and sorrow, humans worked with other coanimals to build a zoodemocratic political system that at last seemed to be arriving.

 References

-Adams, C.J. and Gruen, L. (eds) (2014) Ecofeminism: Feminist Intersections with Other Animals and the Earth.
-London: Bloomsbury.
+Adams, Carol J. and L. Gruen (eds).
+Ecofeminism: Feminist Intersections with Other Animals and the Earth.
+Bloomsbury, 2014.

-Andrews, K. et al. (2019) Chimpanzee Rights: The Philosophers’ Brief.
-New York: Routledge.
+Andrews, Kristin, et al. Chimpanzee Rights: The Philosophers’ Brief.Routledge, 2019.

-Arcioni, E. (2012) ‘Excluding indigenous australians from the people: reconsideration of Sections 25 and 127 of the constitution’, Federal Law Review, 40(3), pp. 287–316.
+Arcioni, Elisa.
+‘Excluding Indigenous Australians from the People: Reconsideration of Sections 25 and 127 of the Constitution’, Federal Law Review, 40(3), 2012, pp. 287–316.